TalAter/SpeechKITT/docs/README.md

 This function should be called when the browser's SpeechRecognition end event fires.
 Attach this function to the Speech Recognition instance's end event.

+It will only change KITT's interface to stopped after 100ms.
+If Speech Recognition restarts before 100ms have passed, the interface will just stay as (this is

 #### Examples:
 ````javascript
 var recognition = new webkitSpeechRecognition();